-This is a part-time position that requires 10-12 hours a week for 12 weeks, from June 1 to August 20 (the exact dates can be negotiated).
-We intend to offer a $1000-1500 stipend but are in the process of securing funding, so the stipend is not guaranteed.
-Due to shelter-in-place requirements, the internships will be conducted remotely.
+This is a part-time position that requires 15-20 hours a week for 8 weeks, from June 19 to August 11 (the exact dates can be negotiated).
+We are offering a $3,000 stipend for each of two positions.
+The location of the project is in Alameda, California, but the work can be carried out remotely.

 About the organization

 CASA was formed in 2008 as a nonprofit partner of the City of Alameda in order to support the implementation of the City’s first climate action plan.
 CASA’s membership holds expertise in a variety of local sustainability sectors, including housing, transportation, zero waste, energy, and climate adaptation.
 For the last five years, CASA has partnered with City staff to supervise interns working on sustainability research projects.

 How to apply

 Send a resume and cover letter to firstname.lastname@example.org by the end of day Sunday, May 21st.
 Students of any educational background are welcome to apply as long as they are able to demonstrate why they are drawn to an internship in local government sustainability policy in this moment of their career.